tjohann/a20_sdk/baalue/Documentation/storyline.md

 	- distributed build via distcc (see https://github.com/tjohann/baalue_distcc.git)
 	- plattform for parallel programming within distributed address space
+	- nfs share (only temporary during build as package distribution -> rsyn from bananapi-pro)

 Hardware
 ========

-A bananapi is used as worker cluster node and a cubietruck(-plus) is the master node of it.
+A bananapi is used as worker node and with a cubietruck-plus as the master node of.

 Baalue as build server for void-packages